linppa/cs5700-network-fundamentals/project 4; reliable transport protocol/README.md

   mutal situation since it was difficult for us to fully learn about the protocol without implementing the project from start to finish.

+- I attempted to play around with struct and base64 to encode and decode the packet, but I'm not sure if I fully implemented it correctly.

 ## Testing:
 - The protocol was tested by utilizing the test suite provided by the professor,